TurboGears/tg2docs/book/appendices/preprelease.rst

 --delete /path/to/new/docs /path/to/web/docs/directory`` and have
 everything properly uploaded/visible to the users.

-Making the New Eggbasket the Current on Turbogears.org
+Making The New Eggbasket The Current On Turbogears.org
 ======================================================

 Log in to the `turbogears`_ website.
 Go into the directory where you